simonvart/Epci-and-french-communes-importer-in-drupal/README.md

 Anyway, if you're french, and you need to import communes, or EPCI, or both, in your Drupal, this could be a head start.

+You could also import the french translation which are now inside the translations folder from the `admin/config/regional/translate/import` admin page.

 The module contains two files from which we import data:

 INSEE EPCI: https://www.insee.fr/fr/information/2115000